MEDEA'S TV TROPES

 So Proud of You: It's pretty obvious that, without even realizing it, Medea starts showing motherly insticts towards Jonathan.
 With each instance that Jonathan exhibits prowess in a skill or attains mastery over something she has taught him, a swell of pride engulfs her not unlike that of a mother basking in her son's achievements.
 To such a degree has she grown fond of him that the idea of adoption papers for the young fellow has begun to take root.

 Artificial Limbs: During the tumultuous battle against Oceanus, Medea was still imprisoned within Asura's mind.
-Fueled by a surge of raw power, she unleashed her dormant dragon abilities without restraint.
+Fueled by a surge of raw power, Asura unleashed her dormant dragon abilities without restraint.
 Still, the sudden outburst of energy led to a distressing metamorphosis, beginning with Medea's right arm, which morphed into a dragon limb, causing agonizing pain and impeding her use of magic.
 Medea managed to ease the pain by wrapping her arm with healing bandages.